Our Mission

 Kenzo Kosuda

-Chief Executive Officer; Member of the Board of Directors
+Chairman; Member of the Board of Directors

-Mr. Kenzo Kosuda currently serves as the Chief Executive Officer of REGiMMUNE since 2016 and as a member of Board of Directors since 2013.
+Mr. Kenzo Kosuda currently serves as the Chairman of REGiMMUNE since 2016 and as a member of Board of Directors since 2013.
 He previously served as the company’s Chief Financial Officer from 2013 to 2018.
 In this role, he was responsible for finance, investor relations, operations, strategy and corporate development.
 He has over twenty years of extensive experience in financial area throughout his experience at Deloitte Touche Tohmatsu, PwC as professional consultant, and his own accounting firm to help emerging companies.
 Prior to join REGiMMUNE, he served as Chief Financial Officer at Sparx Asset Management where he led the first IPO of an asset management company in Japan.
 He has a B.A. degree in Economics from the Keio University in Japan and is a Chartered Accountant.

 Ping Zhong, Ph.D.